Difference in differences: Assumptions

-All the Gauss-Markov assumptions of the OLS model apply equally to DID since DID is a special version of OLS.
-In addition, DID requires a parallel trend assumption.
+All the Gauss–Markov assumptions of the OLS model apply equally to DiD, since DiD is a special version of OLS.
+In addition, DiD requires a parallel trend assumption.
 The parallel trend assumption says that $\lambda_2 - \lambda_1$ are the same in both $s=1$ and $s=2$.
 Given that the formal definition above accurately represents reality, this assumption automatically holds.
-However, a model with $\lambda_{st} ~:~ \lambda_{22} - \lambda_{21} \neq \lambda_{12} - \lambda_{11}$ may well be more realistic.
+However, a model with $\lambda_{st} : \lambda_{22} - \lambda_{21} \neq \lambda_{12} - \lambda_{11}$ may well be more realistic.
 In order to increase the likelihood of the parallel trend assumption holding, a difference-in-differences approach is often combined with matching.
-This involves 'matching' known 'treatment' units with simulated counterfactual 'control' units: characteristically equivalent units which did not receive treatment.
-By defining the Outcome Variable as a temporal difference (change in observed outcome between pre- and posttreatment periods), and matching multiple units in a large sample on the basis of similar pre-treatment histories, the resulting ATE (i.e. the ATT: Average Treatment Effect for the Treated) provides a robust difference-in-differences estimate of treatment effects.
+This involves "matching" known "treatment" units with simulated counterfactual "control" units: characteristically equivalent units which did not receive treatment.
+By defining the outcome variable as a temporal difference (change in observed outcome between pre- and posttreatment periods), and matching multiple units in a large sample on the basis of similar pre-treatment histories, the resulting ATE (i.e. the ATT: average treatment effect for the treated) provides a robust difference-in-differences estimate of treatment effects.
 This serves two statistical purposes: firstly, conditional on pre-treatment covariates, the parallel trends assumption is likely to hold; and secondly, this approach reduces dependence on associated ignorability assumptions necessary for valid inference.

-As illustrated to the right, the treatment effect is the difference between the observed value of y and what the value of y would have been with parallel trends, had there been no treatment.
-The Achilles' heel of DID is when something other than the treatment changes in one group but not the other at the same time as the treatment, implying a violation of the parallel trend assumption.
+As illustrated in the figure, the treatment effect is the difference between the observed value of y and what the value of y would have been with parallel trends, had there been no treatment.
+However, a shortcoming of DiD is when something other than the treatment changes in one group but not the other at the same time as the treatment, implying a violation of the parallel trend assumption.

-To guarantee the accuracy of the DID estimate, the composition of individuals of the two groups is assumed to remain unchanged over time.
-When using a DID model, various issues that may compromise the results, such as autocorrelation and Ashenfelter dips, must be considered and dealt with.
+To guarantee the accuracy of the DiD estimate, the composition of individuals of the two groups is assumed to remain unchanged over time.
+When using a DiD model, various issues that may compromise the results, such as autocorrelation and Ashenfelter dips, must be considered and dealt with.

 Implementation

-The DID method can be implemented according to the table below, where the lower right cell is the DID estimator.
+The DiD method can be implemented according to the table below, where the lower right cell is the DiD estimator.